 When you find numerous swarming ants inside your home, it means there is an ant nest either inside, underneath or very close to the structure.
 In most cases, if worker ants have not previously been a problem inside the home, the presence of swarming ants indoors should not be a cause for concern.
-Swarming typically lasts for only one day.
+Swarming typically lasts for only one or just a few days.
 This, and the fact that reproductive flights only occur once to a few times a year, means that a vacuum cleaner, or one-time use of an indoor flying insect spray, is often all that is needed to solve the problem.

 If you see no other evidence of ants other than occasional swarmers, then no further control may be needed.
 On the other hand, swarming ants may be evidence of an undesirable infestation.
 Pharaoh ants and carpenter ants are two species that can become chronic pests in a home or other structure.
 If a home has an infestation of either of these species, chances are that worker ants will be continuously present indoors, and may require treatment.

 Swarming fire ants indoors usually indicate an outdoor nest adjacent to the building foundation.
 If fire ants swarm indoors, locate and treat the outdoor mound with a low-odor insecticide.
 Failure to treat fire ants that are nesting close to your house may result in mass invasions of fire ant workers, especially during the hot summer months.